kmbnw/xgboost_sharp/README.md

 # xgboost_sharp
 Unofficial C# wrapper for the awesome XGBoost library (https://github.com/dmlc/xgboost).

-The makefiles assume xgboost is installed on your system.
+The makefiles in this project assume xgboost is installed on your system.
 As there isn't a 'make install' for that, you can do the following to ensure it is available on Linux (for Windows, I recommend using VC++ 2015 Community edition and letting the IDE handle your paths).

 1. Clone xgboost from https://github.com/dmlc/xgboost
 2. Compile xgboost following the instructions at https://xgboost.readthedocs.io/en/latest/build.html